Biblical Translation Copyright disclaimers

 [G-d, please lend me much grace, as a believer in You and in me (Isaiah 50:10, John 14:1) has died on the earth that you raised me from (Isaiah 53:10), and he is now here (at the door of the Kingdom of Heaven) seeking the promised grace and everlasting life that all who believe in Christ and endure to the end recieve (Revelation 14:12, Acts 15:11).

-He has made it here believing, despite the end if the age having already been!
+He has made it here believing, despite the end of the age having already been!
 (Matthew 24:34-35).

-As a result of his lateness arriving with faith, I have no grace left to offer him now that he has died and is here (ref.
-Acts 15:11).
-This is because the banquet has concluded – meaning that it is now past midnight, and thus past the prophesied ‘end of the age’ – the end of the earth.
+The banquet has concluded – meaning that it is now past midnight, and thus past the prophesied ‘end of the age’ – the (spiritual) end of the earth.